THE LAWS OF THE HUNTERIAN SOCIETY

 - The standing Committees of Council shall be the Finance and Investment Committee, the Editorial Board and the Museum Committee.
 The Council shall have the power to form further Committees for specific purposes.

 - A General Administrator will manage the day to day running of the Society.

 ELECTION AND ADMISSION OF FELLOWS

-4. Any Candidate for admission as a Fellow shall be proposed by no fewer than two Fellows, who have personal knowledge of the Candidate.
+- Any Candidate for admission as a Fellow shall be proposed by no fewer than two Fellows, who have personal knowledge of the Candidate.

-7.The power of nominating Honorary Fellows shall be vested solely in the Council; but the mode of election shall be the same as in the case of Fellows.
-A notification signed by the President and the Secretaries shall be sent to him or her.
+- The power of proposing Honorary and Life Fellows shall be vested solely in the Council; but the mode of election shall be the same as in the case of Fellows.
+A notification signed by the President and the Honorary Secretary shall be sent to the newly elected Honorary or Life Fellow.

-- Associate Fellows, upon the payment of the normal annual membership fee shall receive all normal correspondence sent to other Fellows, have the right to attend all the meetings of the Society in their own right, but would neither possess the power to vote nor to hold Office within the Society.
+- Associate Fellows, upon the payment of an annual membership fee shall receive all normal correspondence sent to other Fellows, have the right to attend all the meetings of the Society, but will not have the power to vote nor to hold Office within the Society.

 RESIGNATION, REMOVAL AND EXPULSION OF FELLOWS